Wing Chun System

 Along with the above forms, there are many single and partner drills, such as Pak sau, Pak dar, Lop sau, Jip sau Jow sao, sandbag training and more

 Sil Lim Tao (Sil Nim Tao, Sil Lum Tao)

-Also known as 'The little idea' form, helps teach Ving Tsun practitioners the basics and foundational concepts and principles of Wing Chun.
+Also known as ‘The little idea’ form, this helps teach students the basics and foundational concepts of the art.
 This is the first form taught to beginners.

 Chum Kiu (Chum Kil)

-Or 'Searching the Bridge' form, teaches Wing Chun practitioners the concepts of centralization, and rotation.
+Chum Kiu or ‘Searching the Bridge’ form, teaches students the concepts of centralization, and rotation.
 This form also introduces the student to hau ma (back stance), che ma (turning stance), and Left and right stances, forward stepping ( Biu Ma), kicking and hip rotation.